MichaelYock/browserActigramExt/PRIVACY.md

 ## Open Source

-WebActigram is open source.
+Browser Actogram is open source.
 You can review all the code to verify our privacy claims at any time.

 ---

-**Summary**: WebActigram only tracks whether your browser is active or idle.
+**Summary**: Browser Actogram only tracks whether your browser is active or idle.
 It does not track what you do, where you go, or any personal information.
 All data stays on your device unless you explicitly export it.